GabeScott/standard-works-vault/General Conference/1984 October - “If Thou Endure It Well”.md

 Friends and loved ones often offer strength and support when our own resolve is weak.
 In turn, our own strength and capacity will be doubled when we help others endure.

 I pray that God will help us to endure well, with purpose and power.
-When we so do, the meaningful declaration in 2 Tim.
-4:7 will take on a new dimension:
+When we so do, the meaningful declaration in [[2 Timothy 4.7|2 Tim.
+4:7]] will take on a new dimension:

 “I have fought a good fight, I have finished my course, I have kept the faith.”

 When heartaches, tragedies, disappointments, injury, unusual attention, fame, or excessive prosperity become part of our lives, our challenges and responsibilities will be to endure them well.
-God will assist us in our quest to conquer, triumph, and continue if we humbly rededicate ourselves to the meaningful declaration “We have endured many things, and hope to be able to endure all things.”
-(A of F 1:13.)
+God will assist us in our quest to conquer, triumph, and continue if we humbly rededicate ourselves to the meaningful declaration “We have endured many things, and hope to be able to endure all things.” ([[Articles of Faith 1.13|A of F 1:13]].)

 God does live.
 Jesus is the Christ.
 One of His marks of greatness, His endurance, stands as a constant beacon for us to emulate.
 During His earthly sojourn He endured well as He suffered agony and rejection in their deepest forms.
 I bear my witness that God will help us to endure as we put forth the effort to live His teachings, seek His guidance, and keep His commandments.
 In the name of Jesus Christ, amen.